 The home of Kowalski (Eastwood himself) is in the Highland Park neighbourhood, to the north of Detroit, at 238 Rhode Island Street, between Oakland Parkway and Brush Street (this is a private home so – as ever – please respect the occupants' privacy).

 Kowalski seethes as his grandkids show disrespect at his wife’s funeral held in St. Ambrose Catholic Church, 15020 Hampton Road in Grosse Pointe Park, east of Highland Park – and this is also where the film ends.

 The persistent Father Janovich (Christopher Carley) badgers Walt for a chat about life and death in his local bar, which is the Veterans of Foreign Wars Richard Menge Post No. 6756, 25500 Sherwood Avenue in the Center Line district, to the north of the city.

 ‘Martin’s’ barber shop, where Walt attempts to coach the naive Thao (Bee Vang) in man-talk, is Widgren’s Barber Shop, 204 West 11 Mile Road in Royal Oak.

-It’s outside 13140 Charlevoix Street, at Drexel Street, in a rather derelict-looking area of Grosse Point Park, that Kowalski sees off the three toughs giving Sue (Ahney Her) a hard time.
+It’s outside 13140 Charlevoix Street, at Drexel Street, in a rather derelict-looking area northeast of the Chrysler Assembly Plant, that Kowalski sees off the three toughs giving Sue (Ahney Her) a hard time.

 The ‘CM Young Hardware’ store, where Walt gets Thao kitted out for his first job, is Pointe Hardware & Lumber, 15020 Kercheval Avenue in Grosse Pointe Park itself.